Home » Blog » Elementary » Great Ideas for St. Patrick’s Day Fun in Your Homeschool

 A Goofy Green Breakfast

-Choose from two or three of these ideas to get the day rolling with a greenish breakfast.
+Choose two or three of these ideas to get the day rolling with a green-themed breakfast.

 • Green eggs (and ham, perhaps)